Voting Methods Review

 What is the cost of in person voting cost????
 You have posted the cost to the other options but not this option, I'm sure they are not all volunteers?

-Margie asked almost 4 years ago
+Margie asked about 4 years ago

 If we use the numbers from the 2018 voter turnout of 33,732, the cost to support in-person voting with paper ballots for all eligible voters was $5.08 per voter, which includes any wages, and venue and set up costs as well as the direct costs involved with paper ballots.